anjalipathak03/Hebbian-learning-rule/README.md

+Learning rule is a method or a mathematical logic.
+It helps a Neural Network to learn from the existing conditions and improve its performance.
+It is an iterative process.

 # Hebbian Learning Rule
 - Also known as 'Hebb Learning Rule', was proposed by 'Donald O Hebb'.
 - One of the 'first' and also easiest learning rules in the neural network.